jerrold110/Topic-modelling-with-lda/README.md

 # Topic modelling with Latent Dirichlet allocation

-Using NLP techniques and LDA for topic modelling on the enron and newsgroup email dataset
+Using NLP preprocessing techniques and Latent Dirchelet Allocation for topic modelling on the enron and newsgroup email dataset

 ### Preprocessing on enron dataset
 * Removing escape characters, digits, punctuation